Nishino (novel series)

 Nishino: Gakunai Caste Saikai ni shite Inou Sekai Saikyō no Shōnen (西野 ～学内カースト最下位にして異能世界最強の少年～) is a Japanese light novel series written by Buncololi and illustrated by Matanonki.
 It was originally posted as a web novel on the online publishing platform Shōsetsuka ni Narō, before being relaunched in Kadokawa Corporation's Kakuyomu online platform in April 2017.
-Media Factory began publishing it as a light novel under their MF Bunko J imprint the following year, with 14 volumes published between April 2018 and January 2024; a short story collection featuring an epilogue will be released in November 2025.
+Media Factory began publishing it as a light novel under their MF Bunko J imprint the following year, with 14 volumes published between April 2018 and January 2024; a short story collection featuring an epilogue was released in November 2025.
 A manga adaptation illustrated by Shinome Shinohara was serialized in Media Factory's Monthly Comic Alive magazine from March 2019 to May 2020, with its chapters compiled into three volumes between August 2019 and July 2020.

 Plot

 The series follows Gokyō Nishino, a high school student, who ranks low in the school hierarchy due to his plain appearance and personality.
 Despite his unpopularity, he wishes to have a fulfilling high school life.
 He is secretly an agent named "Normal", known for his skill in supernatural powers.
 Becoming frustrated with his life, upon entering his second year of high school, he decides to use his powers to climb up the school hierarchy and become more popular.
 However, circumstances mean that his efforts usually fail.